 The RWU Tournées French Film Festival will present six new and classic French feature films, (all with English subtitles); along with a selection of shorts films that the Flickers' Rhode Island International Film Festival will premiere through its partnership with UNIFRANCE set to precede each feature.

 For the past few decades, an array of contemporary French filmmakers have sought to use film as a means to wrest us from the illusions provided by the narrative of global connectivity.
-Often focusing on protagonists who exist outside dominant culture, or who feel detached from it, these filmmakers have tried to illuminate the realities of social oppression, isolation and alienation; while simultaneously foregrounding the powerful human desire for acceptance, intimacy and belonging.
+Often focusing on protagonists who exist outside dominant culture, or who feel detached from it, these filmmakers have tried to illuminate the realities of social oppression, isolation and alienation, while simultaneously foregrounding the powerful human desire for acceptance, intimacy and belonging.

-The Second Annual RWU Tournées French Film Festival offers films that continue on in this vein.
+The Seventh Annual RWU Tournées French Film Festival offers films that continue on in this vein.
 Each film centers on characters struggling to make social connections in a world that is often constructed to keep them apart.